 Your need-based financial aid award is specific to an academic year.
 Students and their families must reapply for financial aid each academic year.
-If a student’s family’s income and asset information, as well as household information, such number of family members supported in the household and enrolled in college, remain the same, then the need-based financial aid eligibility will remain relatively the same year to year.
+If a student’s family’s income and asset information, as well as household information, such as number of family members supported in the household and enrolled in college, remain the same, then the need-based financial aid eligibility will remain relatively the same year to year.
 But if factors such as family income or siblings enrolled in college change, these will result in changes to our calculated Expected Family Contribution and, in turn, a student’s financial aid award.

 Work-study earnings are paid directly to the student based on the number of hours worked.
 These funds are used to assist with your unbilled expenses.
 A deduction for your work-study award may not be taken off the bill you receive from the Bursar’s office.